graphql/graphql-spec/spec/Section 3 -- Type System.md

 :: A *schema coordinate* is a human readable string that uniquely identifies a *schema element* within a GraphQL Schema.

-:: A *schema element* is a specific instance of a named type, type field, input field, enum value, field argument, directive, or directive argument.
+:: A *schema element* is a specific instance of a named type, field, input field, enum value, field argument, directive, or directive argument.

 A *schema coordinate* is always unique.
 Each *schema element* may be referenced by exactly one possible schema coordinate.